 Madrid Metro is a fast, affordable way to get around the city, but it’s also one that has its own etiquette and set of rules.
 Learn some valuable tips for riding the Madrid subway and you’ll be traveling around like a local in no time.

-Just in case you were wonding… These are not your typical Metro Madrid tips!
+Just in case you were wondering… These are not your typical Madrid Metro tips!